MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/real-time-marketing-extend-outreach-custom-channels.md

 This article explains how to manually add a custom channel to real-time marketing.

-Marketing currently offers 3 types of native channels: **Email**, **Push** and **SMS**.
-To create a different type or channel or use an SMS provider that is not supported natively, you need to develop and install a custom channel solution.
+Marketing currently offers three types of native channels: **Email**, **Push** and **SMS**.
+To create a different type or channel or use an SMS provider that isn't supported natively, you need to develop and install a custom channel solution.

 ## Custom channel structure